-If I have a vocation, then it has been developed through lifelong involvement in formal and non-formal education.
+If I have a vocation, then it has been developed through lifelong involvement in education and volunteering.
 What I want to do is to help individuals and organisations to realise their potential – to become all that they can become.
 I want to leave this world a little better than I found it, to paraphrase the final message of Lord Baden-Powell.

 My experiences, skills and passions have brought me to concentrate on three broad areas:

-Responsibility: – because socially responsible business working in partnership with civil society can be a most innovative and powerful force for social change.
+Responsibility: – because socially responsible people, working in partnership with civil society, can create a most innovative and powerful force for social change.

-Education: Helping to improve people’s life chances by ensuring that they get the chance to learn what they really need to learn, whether in school or more informal situations, from teachers, leaders and mentors who are properly trained and supported.
+Education: Helping to improve people’s life chances by ensuring that they get the chance to learn what they really need to learn, whether in school or less formal situations, from teachers, leaders and mentors who are properly trained and supported.

 I do it through a mix of:

-- My professional career, (formerly as a teacher, headteacher, not-for-profit director and now at The Duke of Edinburgh’s International Award Foundation, where I am the Secretary General)
+- My professional career, (formerly as a teacher, headteacher, not-for-profit director and now at Cats Protection, where I am the Chief Executive.

 - Communications (speaking and writing / media)

 Nowadays, I am particularly looking to do things which: